A Quick History...

 They produced a large, very well built, reasonably priced (for the specification) machine using the very popular Z80A processor running at an impressive 4MHz, supported by an equally impressive 80K of RAM, of which a generous 16K was devoted solely to the display.

-Outputs to TV and RGB were provided, along with standard serial and centronics printer ports, two joystick connectors and the "Tatung Pipe" which directly accessed the 8-Bit data bus.
+Outputs to TV and RGB were provided, along with standard serial and centronics printer ports, two joystick connectors and the BBC like "Tatung Pipe" which directly accessed the 8-Bit data bus.

 Tatung Einstein TC01